 Pansy ‘Brush Strokes’ (pictured right) is a fitting name for this striking mix of striped and multicolored flowers in shades of eggplant, wine, apricot, and sunny golden-yellow.
 As flowers age they take on a blue cast, giving them an old-fashioned, sepia-toned quality.
 One of our favorites to date.

-All the pansy varieties we offer meet our standards for beautiful coloring, vigorous growth, and long stems.
+All of these pansy varieties meet our standards for beautiful coloring, vigorous growth, and long stems.
 They’re great for petite posies or woven into larger scale arrangements, and they have become a new favorite.

 If you’re looking for a fun new addition to your garden, I would highly recommend that you give pansies and violas a try.
 In addition to being easy to grow, cold-tolerant, and suitable for small spaces and containers, they also make wonderful, unexpected cut flowers.